Cricket pitch: Drop-in pitches

 A drop-in pitch is a pitch that is prepared away from the ground or venue in which it is used, and "dropped" into place for a match to take place.
 This allows multi-purpose venues to host other sports and events with more versatility than a dedicated cricket ground would allow.
 Much like an integral pitch, a quality drop-in pitch takes several years to cultivate, grounds would maintain and utilise each drop-in pitch over multiple seasons, and pitches can deteriorate over many years to the point that they need to be retired.

 They were first developed by WACA curator John Maley for use in the World Series Cricket matches, set up in the 1970s by Australian businessman Kerry Packer.
 Drop-in pitches became necessary for the World Series as they had to play in dual purpose venues operating outside of the cricket establishment.
 Along with other revolutions during the series including the white ball, floodlights, helmets, and coloured clothing, drop-in pitches were designed to also make games more interesting.
 They would start off bowler friendly seaming and spinning with uneven bounce for the first two days of a game.
 After that they became extremely easy for batting meaning high targets were chaseable on the fourth and fifth days, although there would still be something in the pitch for the bowlers.

 In 2005, the Brisbane Cricket Ground (the "Gabba") rejected the use of a drop-in pitch, despite requests from the ground's other users, the Brisbane Lions AFL team.
 Although drop-in pitches are regularly used in the Melbourne Cricket Ground and in New Zealand, Queensland Cricket stated that Brisbane's weather and the difference in performance meant they preferred to prepare the ground in the traditional way.

-Plans to use drop-in pitches in baseball parks in the United States have met with problems due to strict rules about transporting soil over American state lines.
-It has been found that the best soil types for drop-in pitches are not located in the same states which have been targeted by cricketing authorities – New York, California and Florida.

-Related usages

-The word pitch also refers to the bouncing of the ball, usually on the pitch.
-In this context, the ball is said to pitch before it reaches the batter.
-Where the ball pitches can be qualified as pitched short (bouncing nearer the bowler), pitched up (nearer the batter), or pitched on a length (somewhere in between).

-Unlike in baseball, the word pitch does not refer to the act of propelling the ball towards the batter in cricket.
-In cricket this is referred to as bowling.
-This action is also referred to as a delivery.

-Other sports

-In baseball, some baseball fields used to have a dirt path between the pitcher's mound and the batter's box, similar to the pitch.